omahs/imx-docs/docs/sdk-docs/core-sdk-kotlin/sdk-functions.md

 Utility functions that will chain necessary API calls to complete a process or perform a transaction.

 * Register a user with Immutable X
-* Buy cryptocurrency via Moonpay
+* Buy cryptocurrency via MoonPay
 * Buy ERC721
 * Sell ERC721
 * Cancel listing